 - Accepting and routing deliveries and/or daily mail

 Customize the job description for your needs

-Of course, a receptionist can also do much more than those basic duties.
-For example, many are responsible for additional administrative tasks, special projects, and support for individual executives.
-Here’s where you’ll want to customize the receptionist job description to fit your unique requirements.
-What other needs would you like the receptionist to fill?
+Usually, the receptionist will end up doing much more than those basic duties.
+Many are also responsible for administrative tasks, special projects, and support for individual executives.
+Here’s where you’ll need to adjust the receptionist job description to fit your unique requirements.
+What other tasks will your receptionists need to perform?
 Scheduling?
 Copying and filing?
 Managing office supplies?
 Proofreading?
 Event planning?
 Light accounting or technical work?
-Clearly, the answers will depend on the size and nature of your business, as well as the expertise of your staff.
+The answers will all depend on the size and nature of your business, as well as the expertise of your staff.

 Identify valuable soft skills as well as technical know-how

 When recruiting a receptionist, match the skills they’ll need with the job description you’ve created.
-This includes applicable technical skills, and it should also include “soft skills.”
+This should include the necessary technical skills and “soft skills.”
 Many receptionist job descriptions include skills like: